AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 - lyric: The complete lyrics after replacement (only needs to overlap with the prompt, not the complete lyrics),
 - prompt: The part of the lyrics that needs to be replaced.
 - style: The style of the song, optional.
-- replace_section_start: The start time of the lyrics corresponding to `lyric` on the timeline.
+- replace_section_start: The starting time of the lyrics corresponding to `lyric` on the timeline.
-- replace_section_end: The end time of the lyrics corresponding to `lyric` on the timeline.
+- replace_section_end: The ending time of the lyrics corresponding to `lyric` on the timeline.

 For example, if the ID of the originally generated song is: ade7241b-0357-4a5e-9b3d-4ec4f4b3a0c0, then you can set the parameters as follows: